-- Classes continue to meet for 2.5 hours per week for the first seven weeks, through Oct.
-24. Of this time, 10.5 are academic hours and 7 are Common Hour.
-(Most instructors schedule a 2 hour-40 minute session in order to build in a 10-minute break.) - At the instructor's discretion, the eighth week of the quarter (Oct.
-25-31) may serve as a "Finals Week" for finals exams and/or presentations.
+- Discover Chicago classes continue to meet for 2.5 hours per week for the first seven weeks, through Oct.
+22. Of this time, 10.5 are academic hours and 7 are Common Hour.
+(Most Discover instructors schedule a 2 hour-40 minute session in order to build in a 10-minute break.) - At the instructor's discretion, the eighth week of the quarter (Oct.
+23-29) may serve as a "Finals Week" for Discover Chicago finals exams and/or presentations.
 As is the standard DePaul practice, if no exams or presentations are scheduled, then final assignments should be due this week.